WillDenby/make-python-faster/src/profiling_tools.md

 4. **Run Benchmarks Multiple Times** - To get a more accurate measure, run your benchmarks multiple times and consider using the average time.
 This approach helps smooth out any irregularities caused by background processes or other anomalies.
 5. **Consider Systematic Variations** - Be aware of external factors that can affect benchmark results, such as other running processes, system load, and hardware differences.
 Try to minimize these variations when benchmarking.
 6. **Benchmark with Realistic Data** - Test your code with data that closely resembles what you expect in production.
 The performance can greatly differ based on the type, size, and complexity of the input data.

+One thing to always remember is that profiling can add to the computer workload, and slow things down.

 There are several tools and techniques available for profiling, each with its own strengths and use cases.
 In the next few pages we'll check out some of the most commonly used profiling tools and methods, along with code examples.